maziarrezaei/ProductivityExtensionMethods/README.md

 > Install-Package ProductivityExtensionMethods -Version 1.0.0-beta.5
 ```

 After referencing the package, a [T4 Template](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) file is created in your project that will generate a C# .cs file.
 Modify top section of the file to enable certain category of extension methods.
 Nuget will take care of future updates.
-Ignore the generated file in your source control.

 ## Important Notes
 - The generated class is in C#, so it only works in C# projects.